Albuquerque Nursing Home Abuse Attorney

 - Neglect.
 Failing to properly care for a resident through inattention rises to the level of physical abuse when it causes harm.
+A nursing home has a responsibility to care for a resident’s basic needs.
+Failing to do so is neglect.
 Common examples include malnutrition and bedsores.

 - Emotional or mental abuse.
 A resident may experience emotional or mental abuse through threats, intimidation, or a phenomenon called “false imprisonment,” in which an employee restricts a resident’s mobility by preventing access to a walker or wheelchair.

 - Financial abuse.
 Fraudulent or financially abusive activity occurs when a staff member coerces a resident to amend wills or deeds, or simply steals financial resources from them.

 - Sexual abuse.
 Sexually abusing a nursing home resident can refer to any type of unwanted sexual touching, groping or fondling by a staff member against a victim.
 It can also refer to sex crimes such as rape and assault.